Shell quietly pulls the plug on hydrogen in the UK

-Shell has closed down all its hydrogen filling stations in the UK, saying “prototype tech had reached its end of life”.
+Shell has closed down all its hydrogen filling stations in the UK, saying the installed “prototype tech had reached its end of life”.
 However, this is just a small part of the story since the oil and gas corporation now wants to refocus – on bigger vehicles.

 Instead of waiting for the very few fuel cell cars to come and refill, Shell wants to explore opportunities to build “multi-modal hubs for heavy-duty trucks” in the UK.